-A walk around the walls of this Belarus castle reveals its turbulent history throughout the centuries.
+A walk around the walls of the Mir Castle Complex in Belarus, reveals its turbulent history throughout the centuries.
 The inside offers a restored insight into the achievements of a wish to belong to a common European heritage.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Country: Belarus